ekeilty17/ekeilty17.github.io/_posts/billiards-series/2024-03-24-the-basic-physics-of-billiards.md

 layout:     post
 title:      "The Basic Physics of Billiards"
 date:       2024-03-24
-categories: blog
+categories: blog billiards
 permalink:  ":categories/:title/"
-standalone: true
+series:     billiards
 tags:       billiards, physics, pool
-draft:      true
 ---

 <!-- This is probably the best article for the full breakdown of a cueball collision: https://arxiv.org/html/2402.13258v1 -->

 ## Introduction

 **Billiards** refers to a wide variety of games.
-North America typically plays [pool](https://en.wikipedia.org/wiki/Pool_(cue_sports)), the UK typically plays [snooker](https://en.wikipedia.org/wiki/Snooker), Russia typically plays [Russian pyramid](https://en.wikipedia.org/wiki/Russian_pyramid), and France and the Phillipines typically play [Carom](https://en.wikipedia.org/wiki/Carom_billiards).
+North America typically plays [pool](https://en.wikipedia.org/wiki/Pool_(cue_sports)), the UK typically plays [snooker](https://en.wikipedia.org/wiki/Snooker), Russia typically plays [Russian pyramid](https://en.wikipedia.org/wiki/Russian_pyramid), and France and the Philippines typically play [Carom](https://en.wikipedia.org/wiki/Carom_billiards).
 In each of these variants, a turn consists of using a **cue stick** to strike the **cue-ball** (CB) towards an **object-ball** (OB) in order to achieve some objective (usually pocketing the OB).
 Being skilled at these games means accurately and precisely controlling what happens to _both_ the CB and OB after contact.

 In this post, I am going to do a simplified analysis the physics of billiards.
 In particular, I am going to analyze a $1\text{D}$ system, calculating the trajectories of the CB and OB accounting for the effects of top and bottom spin.
 This analysis is a really nice application of high-school physics, requiring kinematics, Coulomb's law of friction, conservation of momentum, semi-elastic collisions, and the work-energy theorem.

 This analysis may seem limiting as I am neglecting side-spin and the left/right trajectories of the CB and OB.
-This is true; however, I still feel this analysis will be very useful for beginner to intermiate players.
-First, it demonstrates how complex billiards actually is, and how many moving parts are involved in seeminly simple shots.
+This is true; however, I still feel this analysis will be very useful for beginner to intermediate players.
+First, it demonstrates how complex billiards actually is, and how many moving parts are involved in seemingly simple shots.
 Second, side-spin is so complicated that it should only be used by advanced players.
 Thus, the casual player only needs to understanding the effects of top and bottom spin.
 Third, often when controlling the CB after contact, its left/right trajectory is less important than getting the pace and spin correct.
 Finally, even in this simplified analysis, interesting and important concepts emerge such as CB/OB spin transfer and why the CB sometimes hops after contact.

 <br>